How to Stay Motivated in your Business

-At Thrive Advice, we speak to many clients about how they stay motivated in their business.
+At Thrive Advice, we speak to many clients about how to stay motivated in your business.
 When running an SME it can be exhausting and we quite often catch people falling out of love with their small business.
 Whilst we understand how this can happen we want you to avoid this at all costs and we coach many of our clients back to a state of business well-being.
 Running a successful small business can be challenging, yes, but also rewarding.

 What is happening when you fall out of love with your business…..

 Identifying what is going on when you fall out of love with your business is key to curtailing the spiral downwards.
 Mostly, we see a state of burnout as the key driver to the decline.
-This is due to the many hours worked, challenging day-to-day tasks, human resource issues, clientcustomer demands, change in consumer behaviour etc.
+This is due to the many hours worked, challenging day-to-day tasks, human resource issues, client customer demands, change in consumer behaviour etc.

 Unfortunately, we see the above burdens taking over people in their business and they become reactionary business owners, going from the visionary entrepreneur to an exhausted shell putting out spot fire after spot fire.
 It becomes very difficult to stay motivated in your business.

 What is going on here?
 Well, it can be many things….but here are a few: